 Make peace with who you are, and make peace with where you are.
 Live happy in the moment.
 All we have is today, tomorrow is not promised.
 But when you live happy in each day, you shape your future, and God can bless you in your next day.
 You will be showing Him that you are indeed walking by faith.

-Always remember, “life and death are in the power of the tongue.”
-Speak life; don’t talk about negative in your life, let it go.
+Always remember that “life and death are in the power of the tongue.”
+Speak life; don’t talk about negative in your life — let it go.
 You made it through the storm, and you’re still alive.
 You’ve got your right mind, and you’re stronger because of the problems you’ve faced and have overcome.